ktatroe/MPA-Horatio/README.md

 <a id="contributorlicense"></a>
 ## 6. Contributor License

-You must sign a Contributor License Agreement (TDB).
+You must sign a Contributor License Agreement (TBD).

 <a id="contact"></a>
 ## 7. Contact